What Is Roll Forward Testing? Tips to Boost SOX Program Efficiency

 Roll Forward Testing

-Typically SOX teams work with their external auditors to perform a risk-based approach to determine what types of procedures need to be performed.
-Roll forward tests do not necessarily need to include all test procedures that were performed during the interim test phase.
-Generally speaking, roll forward testing is based on a much smaller sample than your interim sample size.
+Typically audit teams work with their external auditors to perform a risk-based approach to determine what types of procedures need to be performed.
+Roll-forward tests do not necessarily need to include all test procedures that were performed during the interim test phase.
+Generally speaking, roll-forward testing is based on a much smaller sample than your interim sample size.

-Roll forward testing can include a variety or combination of testing procedures including:
+Roll forward testing can include a variety or combination of testing procedures and selecting the right testing procedures should be based on the control’s assessed risk:

 For example, for lower risk and more routine controls, the SOX team can perform inquiries with process owners to provide assurance that the control is still operating effectively.
 Note that inquiry is unlikely to be a sufficient testing approach for a control that is more complex, higher risk, or subjective.
 For higher risk controls, the SOX team can perform full testing /re-performance of the control for a sample of one (i.e. monthly/quarterly controls).